visiolink/visiolink-app-plugin/README.md

-# visiolink-app-plugin
+#### visiolink-app-plugin
-Gradle Plugin providing custom tasks for Android app development
+###Gradle Plugin providing custom tasks for Android app development

-Written in Kotlin :D
+_Written in Kotlin :D_

-Provides tasks for adding Git submodules, generating Git log since last commit, printing all flavors as JSON, managing version name and verifying everything is committed before release builds.
+Provides tasks for:
+- Adding Git submodules
+- Generating Git log since last commit
+- Printing all flavors as JSON
+- Managing version name
+- Verifying everything is committed before release builds

+Build with:
+`./gradlew publishMavenJavaPublicationToMavenLocal`

+Then copy artifacts from `~/.m2/repository/` to your Maven repo.